m2osw/iplock/conf/logger/README.md

     # or

+    ??-ipload.conf
+    ??-iplock.conf
     ??-ipwall.conf
+    ??-knock-knock.conf

 Where `??` represents a number from 00 to 99.
-In general, the administrator should use `50-ipwall.conf`.
+In general, the administrator should use 50.
+00 is reverved for this project.
 Other projects may use other numbers.